codeies/elite-crypto-checkout/readme.txt

 2. Click on the button `Add new`
 3. Search for `Elite crypto checkout` and click 'Install Now' or click on the `upload` link to upload `woocrypto-checkout.zip`
 4. Click on `Activate plugin`
+5. Woocommerce->woocrypto-checkout and put select your currency and enter the exchange rate
+6. Woocommerce->Settings->Payments->Binance Pay->Manage
+7. Enable Binance Pay , Put your Public API key and Secret Key

 == Changelog ==